elixir-europe/elixir-smp-lesson/episodes/stage3_application.md

 > *Exercise:*
 >
 > Think of three pieces of software you normally use.
 > Imagine you are working on a new project where, unfortunateyl, you can't use them due to some licensing incompatibilities.
 Your only alternative is to develop them from scratch for your usual purposes.
-Two colleagues, both experienced research software engineers, will help you with the development to speed up the process, but they are not familiar with the softwares and purposes.
+Two colleagues, both experienced research software engineers, will help you with the development to speed up the process.
 Write the purpose (scope, constraints, etc) of the softwares so they have a clear idea of what you are going to build and can start working.

 ### b.
 Providing tests as extensively as possible (ideally through automated processes